antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

 Assuming you are flying to La Paz, your capacity for bringing gear will be limited.
 Almost everything you need is available for hire or purchase in La Paz and usually included if you hire a guide.
 However, I would bring the following things since they are small and expensive / impossible to rent in La Paz:

-- Glacier sunglasses
+- Glacier sunglasses (for while you're on the snow)
-- Polarized sunglasses
+- Polarized sunglasses (for all other times)
 - Light down jacket.
 Your guide will provide a thicker down jacket and a shell to go on top of this.
 - Mountaineering socks
 - Base layer